Effective as of January 1, 2020

 The Sites are not intended for children under 13 years of age.
 We do not knowingly collect, use, or disclose personal information from children under 13.

 Nevada law allows Nevada residents to opt-out of the sale of certain types of personal information.
-Subject to several exceptions, Nevada law defines “sale” to mean the exchange of certain types of personal information for monetary consideration to a person for the person to license or sell the information to additional persons.
+Subject to several exceptions, Nevada law defines “sale” to mean the exchange of certain types of personal information for monetary consideration to another person.
 We do not currently sell personal information as defined in the Nevada law.
 However, if you are a Nevada resident, you still may submit a verified request to opt-out of sales and we will record your instructions and incorporate them in the future if our policy changes.
 Opt-out requests may be sent to firstname.lastname@example.org or toll-free at (855) 350-7900.

 The CCPA defines “personal information” to mean information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California resident or household.
 Personal information does not include information publicly available, deidentified or aggregated information.
 For purposes of this “NOTICE TO CALIFORNIA RESIDENTS” section we will refer to this information as “Personal Information.”